-- Environmental permits, authorizations, or waivers - Biological take and/or release - Environmental sampling - · Hazardous or toxic substances and waste - Permanent or temporary environmental effects - Endangered or threatened species and/or protected areas - Known or unknown risks to human health or the environment - Controversial environmental subject matter
+- Environmental permits, authorizations, or waivers - · Biological take and/or release - Environmental sampling - · Hazardous or toxic substances and waste - · Permanent or temporary environmental effects - Endangered or threatened species and/or protected areas - Known or unknown risks to human health or the environment - Controversial environmental subject matter

 A NEPA Statement can be used instead of the AECQ for certain low- impact projects.
 If none of the project's activities will take place in the environment and the project is not research, you may include a NEPA Statement in place of the AECQ.
 However, NOAA has final responsibility to determine whether a project or action requires environmental compliance review.
 If NOAA determines that a NEPA Statement is not sufficient, staff may request that an AECQ be provided instead.
-Please use the following format for a NEPA Statement:

-"This project's activities include [list the activities].
+Please use the following format for a NEPA Statement: "This project's activities include [list the activities].
 Because no part of this project will take place in the environment or involve the collection of environmental data, the NOAA environmental compliance questionnaire is not needed."

-5. Additional Required Materials (not part of the 12-page Project Narrative limit)
+Additional Required Materials (not part of the 12-page Project Narrative limit)

-- Project Milestone Chart - Literature Cited - Letter(s) of Support: Letter(s) of support should be concise and as applicable, should include: - Background information on the letter writer's relationship to the research project and the applicant - o Potential impact of research findings to the letter writer's institution or community - O Description of any in-kind involvement and/or monetary support to be provided. - o Role the letter writer will fulfill in the project. - o Familiarity with the credentials, work, and goals of the applicant - o History of prior work or collaborations with applicant and/or the team - Status of any ongoing partnerships - Information for each Investigator (lead PI first): - o Curriculum Vitae Not to exceed two (2) pages per Investigator. - Current and pending federal grant supports from all sources (complete and include NJSGC's Current and Pending Support Form). - A list of all peer-reviewed articles (published and in-press only) with NJSGC publication numbers that have resulted from previous Sea Grant-funded research, if any, in the past five years. - o Titles of student dissertations and/or theses supported by NJSGC-funded research in the past five years, if any.
+- Project Milestone Chart - Literature Cited - Letter(s) of Support: Letter(s) of support should be concise and as applicable, should include: - o Background information on the letter writer's relationship to the research project and the applicant

+- o Potential impact of research findings to the letter writer's institution or community - $\circ$ Description of any in-kind involvement and/or monetary support to be provided. $\circ$ The role the letter writer will fulfill in the project. - o Familiarity with the credentials, work, and goals of the applicant - $\circ~$ History of prior work or collaborations with applicants and/or the team - Status of any ongoing partnerships - Information for each Investigator (lead PI first): - Curriculum Vitae Not to exceed two (2) pages per Investigator. - Current and pending federal grant support from all sources (complete and include NJSGC's Current and Pending Support Form). - A list of all peer-reviewed articles (published and in-press only) with NJSGC publication numbers that have resulted from previous Sea Grant-funded research, if any, in the past five years. - $\circ~$ Titles of student dissertations and/or theses supported by NJSGC-funded research in the past five years, if any.

-6. Budget Pages:
+5. Budget Pages:

 Submitted on separate Sea Grant Budget Form 90-4 the budgets for Year 1, Year 2, and Combined Years.
-Budgets should be written for 12 months for each year with a start date of February 1, 2024 and end date of January 31, 2026.
+Budgets should be written for 12 months for each year with a start date of February 1, 2026 and end date of January 31, 2028.
 The budget must include the required 2-to-1 match (for every \$2 requested of federal Sea Grant funds, \$1 in non-federal matching funds must be provided by the proposer).
-See general information about preparing your budget including acceptable sources of matching funds in Section I.B.

-Please note that the first year could be overmatched and undermatch the second year but not the opposite (must have cumulative 50% throughout).
+Please note that the first year could be overmatched and undermatched the second year but not the opposite (must have cumulative 50% throughout).